elb-pr/.github/CONTRIBUTING.md

 1. **Spec compliance** — verifies the implementation matches what was agreed.
 Must return PASS.
 2. **Code quality** — checks correctness, security surface, quality.
 Must return PASS or CONCERNS explicitly acknowledged by a human.

 No PR merges without human approval.
-Auto‑merge is disabled.
+Auto-merge is disabled.

 ## CHANGELOG